-Together with our local authority partners we spend £2.7 billion a year on public services for Dorset.
-We need a plan to manage finances to ensure we can live within our means and deliver the right services in a sustainable and efficient way into the future, which also enables us to achieve our plan this year.
+Together with our local authority partners we spend £2.2 billion a year on public services for Dorset but, as we described on page 19, we currently have a funding gap of £98 million in Dorset's NHS organisations.
+We therefore need a plan to manage finances to ensure we can live within our means and deliver the right services in a sustainable and efficient way into the future.
+We are required to set a balanced plan, one with no shortfall, each year.

-We believe the objectives described in this plan will deliver services in a more efficient way, helping us to improve our financial position in the coming years.
+We believe the objectives described in this plan will deliver services in a more efficient way.
 We know, from comparing our services with good practice elsewhere and from our own experience, well designed services that meet your needs will be more cost effective.
 The financial pressures faced by Dorset public services make it more difficult to change because we may have to invest first before we see the benefits.
 We therefore need a clear and robust plan to manage our money over the next few years.
 We don't want to resort to cost cutting, we want to find better ways of working that mean we can do more for the same cost.

 The financial challenges in the short term, together with uncertainty about future levels of funding and costs mean we must plan.

-We know what the financial challenges are for 2024/25.
-We are now continuing to update our analysis and modelling to understand what changes there are to the position for future years.
-We have a detailed understanding of the cost pressures across the Dorset's NHS organisations for the following 3 years.
-We are able to describe how difficult the financial position will be if we do not make changes.
+We know what the financial challenges are for 2023/24.
+We are now continuing our analysis and modelling to understand what the position looks like for future years.

+By the autumn we will have a detailed understanding of the cost pressures across the Dorset's NHS organisations for the following four years.
+We will be able to describe how difficult the financial position will be if we do not make changes.

 Using the plans outlined in this document we will understand how the changes we will make are going to improve the financial position and how we are going to be sustainable.

 We know this will not be easy, particularly whilst new ways of working are just starting, so we will work with our national and regional colleagues to support our programmes of work and identify opportunities for additional funding if needed.

-The outcome of this work and these changes will be a financial plan that ensures the ongoing sustainability of health services in Dorset and supports and drives the changes needed to improve how we support you to live your best life
+The outcome will be a financial plan that ensures the ongoing sustainability of health services in Dorset and supports and drives the changes needed to improve how we support you to live your best life.